andrew/ultimate-awesome/README.md

 - [awesome-vibe-coding](https://github.com/qbeczek1/awesome-vibe-coding) - A curated list of apps, tools, and projects built with vibe coding — where people build software by describing what they want to AI.
 - [awesome-codegen](https://github.com/r44vc0rp/awesome-codegen) - A list of the best CodeGen platforms and apps on the web 🧑‍🍳.
 - [awesome-unity3d-study](https://github.com/raystudio9236/awesome-unity3d-study) - Unity3d 资料汇总.
+- [awesome-grok-connectors](https://github.com/rdmgator12/awesome-grok-connectors) - A directory of the connectors and skills in xAI's Grok — 30 integrations plus 5 built-in skills plus Bring Your Own MCP, with hosted-MCP endpoints, organized by category with descriptions and use cases.
 - [awesome-video-segmentation](https://github.com/rkyuca/awesome-video-segmentation) - Awesome Video Segmentation: Recent progress in video segmentation.
 - [awesome-rust-blog-posts](https://github.com/Robert-Steiner/awesome-rust-blog-posts) - Awesome Rust blog posts.
 - [awesome-octoherd-scripts](https://github.com/robvanderleek/awesome-octoherd-scripts) - Carefully curated list of awesome Octoherd scripts for GitHub automation.